 2) Chicago, Illinois

 Although cost of living is lower than other major startup hubs, Chicago, still requires deeper pockets than most on our list.
-That being said, the money is certainly here, with $688 million of venture capital given out in 2015-- you gotta spend money to earn money as they say.
-Home of Da Bears, Chi-town has more to offer than deep dish pizza and fire mixtapes by Chance the Rapper.
+That being said, the money is certainly here, with $688 million of venture capital given out in 2015 - you gotta spend money to earn money as they say.
+Home of the Chicago Bears, Chi-town has more to offer than deep dish pizza and Chance the Rapper mixtapes.
 If you’re having vision problems, Chicago startup Opternative’s online examinations may be just the thing for you.
 The Windy City also produced the game-changing electronic coupon site, Groupon which has expanded its reach to 28 countries since 2008.